vathos/python.vathos.net/docs/authentication.md

 **Returns:**

- - <b>`str`</b>:  A bearer token which must be passed in the authorization header with  every request made to the REST API.
+ - <b>`str`</b>:  bearer token which must be passed in the authorization header with   every request made to the REST API

 ---